dogweather/forkful/content/en/java/data-formats-and-serialization/working-with-xml.md

 weight: 40
 ---

-## What & Why?
-Working with XML entails parsing, querying, and manipulating XML documents with Java.
-Programmers do it for data interchange, configuration management, and because many legacy systems and APIs communicate using XML.

 ## How to:
 Java provides APIs like DOM (Document Object Model), SAX (Simple API for XML), and StAX (Streaming API for XML) to work with XML.
 Here's a DOM example to parse an XML file: